Irish watchdog fines WhatsApp $267M after EU privacy probe

 “WhatsApp is committed to providing a secure and private service,” the company said in a press statement.
 “We have worked to ensure the information we provide is transparent and comprehensive and will continue to do so.
 We disagree with the decision today regarding the transparency we provided to people in 2018 and the penalties are entirely disproportionate.”

 The commission said the case examined whether Facebook followed GDPR requirements to be transparent for both users and those who didn’t use its service, including how people’s data is processed between WhatsApp and other Facebook companies.
+In other words, it focused on how much detail was provided in its privacy policy, which has since been updated.

+WhatsApp has faced criticism that its privacy policies are too long and complicated, but the ruling could mean that they get even longer and more detailed.

 Under GDPR, the Irish watchdog acts as the lead regulator in cross-border data privacy cases for WhatsApp and many other big tech companies that have their European headquarters in Dublin.